Contactless cavity sensing of superfluid stiffness in atomically thin 4Hb-TaS$_2$: End Matter: Circuit Model

 Here $k_m = s_m/(s_m + 2w_m)$, $k_m' = \sqrt{1-k_m^2}$, $K$ represents the complete elliptic integral of the first kind, $\epsilon_0$ is the vacuum permittivity, $\epsilon_{\text{Si}} = 11.9$ is the dielectric constant of Si, and $c$ is the speed of light.

 The value of $G_m $ is zero in segments without the sample.
-For segments with the sample (such as segment 2 in Fig.~\ref{Fig_3}(a)), we calculate $G_m$ using the cross-sectional circuit model developed in Ref.~\cite{gallagher_quantum-critical_2019}.
-As shown in the schematic in Fig.~\ref{Fig_3}(c), the sample essentially connects the signal trace to the ground plane through "capacitive contacts" formed in regions overlapping with the Nb.
-Thus, $G_m~=~1/(Z_{\text{AB}}+Z_{\text{BC}}+Z_{\text{CD}})$.
-In this expression, $Z_{\text{BC}}~=~w_m/\sigma$ is the impedance between points B and C. The impedance $Z_{\text{AB}}$ between points A and B (or $Z_{\text{CD}}$ between C and D) can be calculated as the input impedance of the finite-length, open-ended transmission line in the inset, using Eq.~\ref{eq:Z_input_finite_line} while replacing $Z_{\text{in},m-1}$ with $\infty$ and $d_m$ with the cross-sectional overlapping length.
-Here, the distributed transmission-line parameters for calculating $Z_{0,m}$ and $\gamma_m$ should also be replaced using the following expressions:
+For segments with the sample (such as segment 2 in Fig.~\ref{Fig_Circuit}(a)), we calculate $G_m$ using the cross-sectional circuit model developed in Ref.~\cite{gallagher_quantum-critical_2019} (see Supplemental Material~\cite{supplemental} for more details).
+As shown in the schematic in Fig.~\ref{Fig_Circuit}(c), the sample essentially connects the signal trace to the ground plane through "capacitive contacts" formed in regions overlapping with the Nb.
+The "contact" impedance $Z_{\text{AB}}$ between points A and B is the input impedance of the finite-length, open-ended transmission line shown in Fig.~\ref{Fig_Circuit}(c) inset: